 What’s your story?

-We believe everyone has stories, and that in the context of a supportive and well-facilitated group, these stories can be explored and realized on the page.
-All of our writing classes, from poetry to memoir to fiction to mixed genre, offer students methods not just to get the words down, but the tools used to craft a compelling yarn.
+Everyone has stories.
+In the context of a supportive and well-facilitated group, explore and realize your stories on the page.
+All of MAC’s writing classes, from poetry to memoir to fiction to mixed-genre, offer students not only methods to get the words down, but the tools to craft a compelling yarn.
 While exploring these techniques, students share stories, receive thoughtful and constructive feedback, and build community.

 Most terms, the Multnomah Arts Center hosts a public reading for our students and faculty.
-These readings provide a perfect setting for listening and responding to work from across our writing program.
-Writing is hard work; we provide a public venue to celebrate our collective effort to tell important stories well.
+These readings provide the perfect setting to hear your writing alongside the diverse voices of others.
+Writing is hard work, and we provide a public venue to celebrate our collective effort to tell stories well.

-Our faculty is comprised of experienced teachers who are also practicing writers.
-Most teachers build generative writing time into their class schedule as well as bringing in published works to illustrate techniques.
+Our faculty comprises experienced teachers who are also practicing writers.
+Most teachers build generative writing time into their class schedule and bring in published works to illustrate techniques.
 Our instructors are here because they love teaching and find the energy of writing classes invigorating.